Error estimates for shock capturing finite element approximations of the one dimensional Burgers' equation: Artificial viscosity finite element method

 \subsubsection{The effect of non-zero regularization parameter $\epsilon$}

-In practice it may be practical to use a value on $\epsilon$ that is related to the mesh size, in particular if implicit solvers are used.
+In practice it may be practical to use a value on $\epsilon$ that is related to the mesh size, in particular if implicit solvers are used it is known that the regularized shock-capturing term has smoother convergence properties.
 This will result in a modification of the upper bounds \eqref{umax} and \eqref{grad_max}, but as we show below, the maximum principles can only be violated by an $\mathcal{O}(\epsilon)$. \begin{proposition} Let $0<\epsilon T < 1$ in \eqref{nu0}, let $u_h$ be the solution of \eqref{art_visc_FEM}, then there holds

 and

 \end{proposition} \begin{proof} Assume for simplicity that $u_h \ge 0$ and that $u_h$ takes a global (positive) maximum in $x_i$ that will grow with the maximum rate throughout the computation.
 Introduce the notation Recall that at a local maximum of $u_h$, $\xi(u_h)=0$ and therefore $\hat \nu(u_h) = \max(\nu,\nu_0(u_h))$.
 Assume that the maximum is taken for $\nu_0(u_h)$.
 Then by \eqref{nonlin_int}